deanrad/rxfx/effect/README.md

 # What Is It Good For?

-When you have an async effect, embodied in a function that returns a Promise or an Observable, but you want it to:
+When you have an async effect, embodied in a function that returns a Promise or an Observable or an AsyncIterator, but you want it to:

-- not run too often
+- Stream
-- be cancelable
+- Be cancelable
-- automatically track whether it is active
+- Automatically track whether it is active
+- Not have race conditions

 # Usage